-In this article, we wanted to take a moment and try and answer some of the most common questions we get from folks applying for life insurance after they have been diagnosed with Arteriosclerosis Obliterans.
+In this article, we wanted to take a moment to answer some of the most common questions we get from folks applying for life insurance after they have been diagnosed with Arteriosclerosis Obliterans.

 Questions that will be directly addressed will include:

 - Can I qualify for life insurance after I’ve been diagnosed with Arteriosclerosis Obliterans?